juripero/ryft-server/docs/restapi.md

 NOTE: According to Ryft API documentation, an index file should always have `.txt` extension!

 **WARNING:** Provided data or index files will be overriden!

+### Search `delimiter` parameter

+To customize output format the `delimiter=` parameter may be used.
+This optional string will be used to separate found records in the output file.

+By default there is no any delimiter.
+To use Windows newline just pass url-encoded `delimiter=%0D%0A`.

 ### Search `nodes` parameter